dhirensr/django-scraping/README.md

 * DB used is MYSQL and it should be configured and password for the database in picked via environment variable $DB_PASSWORD
 * python3 manage.py makemigrations
 * python3 manage.py migrate
-* ON a new tab in terminal change directory to /django-scraping/scraping_project/web_scraper and then run scrapyd
+* ON a new tab in terminal change directory to /django-scraping/scraping_project/web_scraper and then run scrapyd (please note scrapyd should be ran on a new tab in terminal alongside django server)
 * python3 manage.py runserver